News

 Belfast Interface Project 25th Anniversary & AGM

-On 12 December 2025, Belfast Interface Project marked a significant milestone by bringing together our 25th Anniversary celebrations and Annual General Meeting into one shared event.
-The day provided an opportunity to reflect on our journey, celebrate our impact, and look ahead to the future of interface work in Belfast.
+On 12 December 2025, Belfast Interface Project (BIP) marked a significant milestone by bringing together our 25th Anniversary celebrations and Annual General Meeting into one shared event.
+The day provided an opportunity to reflect on our journey, celebrate our impact, and look ahead to the future of interface work in Belfast and beyond.

-We were honoured to welcome Duncan Morrow as our guest speaker.
-Duncan spoke powerfully about the importance of the work BIP continues to do, why it remains vital, and the positive impact it has had, and continues to have, within interface communities across the city.
+The keynote address was delivered by Professor Duncan Morrow (Ulster University), who spoke powerfully about the importance of the work BIP has and continues to do, why it remains vital, and the positive impact its ongoing legacy has, within interface communities across the city.
+BIP also wishes to acknowledge the hospitality of Ulster University in hosting our anniversary and AGM event; and kindly providing refreshments for attendees.

-The event was a very successful day, filled with important conversations, reflection, and shared learning, conversations that we hope will continue and be turned into positive action for interface communities across Belfast.
+The event was a very successful day, facilitated by Gerry Skelton MBE, and filled with important discussions, reflections, and shared learning; conversations that we hope will continue and be turned into positive action for interface communities across Belfast and NI.

-We would like to sincerely thank everyone who worked so hard to organise the event, our speakers for their thoughtful contributions, and all those who attended and helped make the day such a meaningful celebration of BIP’s work, past, present, and future.
+We would like to sincerely thank everyone who worked so hard to organise the event, including the speakers for their thoughtful contributions, staff for their hard work behind the scenes, board members, who supported the planning and successful delivery of the day, and all those who attended and helped make the day such a meaningful celebration of BIP’s work: past, present, and future.

 Martin Fletcher